-Information regarding current treatment plan (if relevant to accommodation planning) and the functional impact of diagnosis (walking, learning, seeing, concentrating, etc).
+- Information regarding the functional impact of diagnosis (walking, learning, seeing, concentrating, etc.) and current treatment plan (if relevant to accommodation planning).

 - Recommendations or strategies that will mitigate the impact of described limitations.

 We ask that you scan and upload documentation to our registration portal.
 The second page on the application includes a link to upload documentation.